hensyou/cf-micro-service-architecture/marketplace-service/labs/README.md

 ```

+### Adding A Simple Controller

-Create a simple class to display this:
+Create a simple class to display the index page and put some data into it:

 ```java